ndh8205/CMG_IP/README.md

 ### PID Tuning

 We will use Ziegler Nichols method for PID tuning.
 Ziegler Nichols method is a method of obtaining gain value using experimental optimization technique.
-I will show you how to do PID tuning by using "Inverted pendulum on cart"
+I will show you how to PID tuning by using "Inverted pendulum on cart" **Equation 4**

 1. Set ${K_i} , {K_d} = 0$, and find the value of constant amplitude through $K_p$ value.
 The cycle is $T_u = 1.7$ and $K_p = K_u = 30$